Teaching with Tech

 Why she’s a student to watch: In addition to her work in Austin elementary schools, Uzcátegui has been a member of the Transfer Student Association and the St. Edward’s Educator’s student organization.
 She has also made the Dean’s List every semester.
 Her work at St. Elmo has helped her further understand her role as an educator.
 “One of the biggest lessons I learned is that students need more interactive learning and hands-on activities, rather than just sitting down and listening,” she says.
 She does this by integrating songs and movement into classroom activities.

 Her personal history: Uzcátegui included her debut in a preschool play, the day she moved to the United States from Venezuela, the moment she first got a puppy, and the day she learned of her acceptance to St. Edward’s University on her path to becoming a teacher.
-As a School of Education student, “I really love working with kids and seeing them grow over the span of a semester is really rewarding,” she says.
+As a School of Human Development and Education student, “I really love working with kids and seeing them grow over the span of a semester is really rewarding,” she says.

 What’s next: Uzcátegui is working on an application for the Presidential Award, which recognizes outstanding seniors for excellence in leadership, academic performance and service to the university and other communities.
 After graduating in May 2018, she plans to enter the job market as a special education teacher, preferably in a preschool program for children with disabilities or a life-skills classroom.
 She’s also considering pursuing a master’s degree that would specialize her training on children with autism disorders.